mora-lab/TC-DATABASE_shiny/Docker-and-VirtualBox.md

-# Docker for TC-DATABASE
+# Docker and VirtualBox implementations of TC-DATABASE

+## Docker TC-DATABASE:

+> If you need help to install Docker, check [here](https://github.com/mora-lab/installing/tree/main/docker)

-This Docker version published at https://hub.docker.com/r/moralab/copd-shiny.
+> 1. This Docker implementation has been published at https://hub.docker.com/r/moralab/copd-shiny.

-## Usage
+### Usage:
-Using the command to run this image:
+> 2. Use the following commands to run this image:

 ```shell
 sudo docker run -d \